Visual Reasoning Agent: Robust Vision Systems in Remote Sensing via Inference-Time Scaling: Discussion

 \section{Discussion}

 Our preliminary findings from VRA provide compelling evidence that agentic reasoning significantly enhances the general robustness of LVLMs across diverse visual tasks.
-The substantial accuracy improvements in remote sensing for both perceptual and reasoning tasks, coupled with VRA's architectural components, underscore the potential for more reliable and trustworthy LVLM deployments.
+The substantial accuracy improvements in remote sensing for both perceptual and reasoning tasks, coupled with VRA's architectural components, underscore the potential for more reliable LVLM deployment in safety-critical domains.